 Lynk’s Racing is proud to announce a 5% discount for labor costs on all engine mod packages and rebuilds.
 Offer is discount for labor only.
 Discount only valid through December 1, 2019.
-Lynk’s Racing must recieve your engine by December 1st 2019 or the discount will not be applied.
+Lynk’s Racing must receive your engine by December 1st, 2019 or the discount will not be applied.
 Discount will not be extended to riders currently being sponsored by Lynk”s Racing.

 Caden won the Mini Sr. 2 class at Loretta Lynn’s and followed up by being selected to ride for Team USA at the FIM Junior Motocross World Championship, which was held in Horsham, Australia.
 He finished third and first scoring the overall and was crowned the FIM 85cc Junior Motocross World Champion.